jbonatakis/news-desk/README.md

 `key = <your key>`

-### Requirements:

-* Python 3.5.2 or higher
-* pyperclip 1.6.1

 ### Features

 * News Desk grabs top headlines from all major U.S. news outlets
 * To open an article, type the article number and press `Enter`
   * Note: this will also copy the article URL to your cliboard.
-Some websites, such as the New York Time and Washington Post, have soft paywalls.
+Some websites, such as the New York Times and Washington Post, have soft paywalls.
 If the article is opened in your browser's incognito or safe mode, you can effectively avoid the paywall and access the article.
 * Type `r` or `refresh` to update the list of articles.
 This command is not case sensitive.
 * To exit the program and return to your command line, type `e`, `exit`, `q`, or `quit`.
 Again, this is not case sensitive.

 ### Contributing

-If you would like to contribute to the program, feel free to open a pull request and I will review it as soon as possible.
+If you would like to contribute to the project, feel free to open a pull request and I will review it as soon as possible.